cosmos/ibc/spec/ics-026-relayer-module/README.md

 category: IBC/TAO
 author: Christopher Goes <cwgoes@tendermint.com>
 created: 2019-06-09
-modified: 2019-07-29
+modified: 2019-08-25
 ---

 ## Synopsis

 The relayer module is a default implementation of a secondary module which will accept external datagrams and call into the interblockchain communication protocol handler to deal with handshakes and packet relay.
-The relayer module can keep a lookup table of modules, which it can use to look up and call a module when a packet is received, so that external relayers need only ever relay packets to the relayer module.
+The relayer module keeps a lookup table of modules, which it can use to look up and call a module when a packet is received, so that external relayers need only ever relay packets to the relayer module.

 ### Motivation